-The waterfall is becoming more flexible a backdrop of low interest rates.
+The waterfall structure is becoming more flexible a backdrop of low interest rates.

 The private equity waterfall is changing in Europe, mirroring a trend seen in the US, according to market sources.

 “Over the past six months or so we’ve seen some funds launching with hurdle rates under the traditional 8 percent,” Michael Halford, partner at Goodwin told pfm.